WolfLycanorcant/DungeonMaster/Docs/README.md

 - Monitor your health and mana during combat

 ### Exploration
+- **Look Around** - Get detailed descriptions of your current location
+- **Dynamic Environment** - Experience changing descriptions based on time of day
-- Explore different locations in the world
+- **Interactive Elements** - Discover and interact with objects in the environment
+- **NPC Awareness** - See what NPCs are nearby and what they're doing
-- Discover hidden items and secrets
+- **Hidden Secrets** - Find hidden items and locations through careful observation
-- Interact with the environment

 ### NPC Interaction
 - Talk to NPCs for quests and information